bot-app/trading/docs/advanced-setup.md

 * Use different database files.
 * Use different Telegram bots (requires multiple different configuration files; applies only when Telegram is enabled).
-* Use different ports (applies only when Freqtrade REST API webserver is enabled).
+* Use different ports (applies only when Trading REST API webserver is enabled).

 ### Different database files

 In order to keep track of your trades, profits, etc., trading is using a SQLite database where it stores various types of information such as the trades you performed in the past and the current position(s) you are holding at any time.
 This allows you to keep track of your profits, but most importantly, keep track of ongoing activity if the bot process would be restarted or would be terminated unexpectedly.

-Freqtrade will, by default, use separate database files for dry-run and live bots (this assumes no database-url is given in either configuration nor via command line argument).
+Trading will, by default, use separate database files for dry-run and live bots (this assumes no database-url is given in either configuration nor via command line argument).
 For live trading mode, the default database will be `tradesv3.sqlite` and for dry-run it will be `tradesv3.dryrun.sqlite`.

 The optional argument to the trade command used to specify the path of these files is `--db-url`, which requires a valid SQLAlchemy url.